-On top of that, we've seen several studies from U.S. Centers of Disease Control (CDC) on the illnesses associated with the use of certain dog flea shampoos.
-The main issue are substances called pyrethrins, which are often included in poor-quality dog flea shampoos and are dangerous to dogs.
+On top of that, we've seen several studies from the U.S. Centers for Disease Control (CDC) on the illnesses associated with the use of certain dog flea shampoos.
+The main issue is substances called pyrethrins, which are often included in poor-quality dog flea shampoos and are dangerous to dogs.

 How to Make a Homemade Flea Shampoo for Dogs?

 There are many dog breeds that have sensitive skin and the harsh chemicals in store-bought dog shampoo brands may irritate it.
 You can find hundreds of different recipes for homemade flea shampoo for dogs on the internet.